-Auber Instruments warrants this controller to be free from defects in material and workmanship for a period of one (1) year from the date of the original purchase when utilized for normal use, subject to the following conditions, exclusions and exceptions.
+Auber Instruments warrants this controller to be free from defects in material and workmanship for a period of one (1) year from the date of the original purchase when utilized for normal household use, subject to the following conditions, exclusions and exceptions.
+The sensor of the controller is warranted for 90 days.

-If your appliance fails to operate properly while in use under normal household conditions within the warranty period, return the complete appliance and accessories to Auber Instruments

-5755 North Point Parkway, Suite 97

-Alpharetta, GA 30022

-If the appliance is found by Auber Instruments to be defective in material or workmanship, Auber Instruments will repair or replace it free of charge.
+If your appliance fails to operate properly while in use under normal household conditions within the warranty period, return the complete appliance and accessories to Auber Instruments 5755 North Point Parkway, Suite 99 Alpharetta, GA 30022 If the appliance is found by Auber Instruments to be defective in material or workmanship, Auber Instruments will repair or replace it free of charge.
 A dated proof of purchase may be required.